jermbo/Talks/Strapi/IntroToStrapi.md

 The Headless CMS only responsibilities are to store, secure, and deliver structured content.
 This opens up the possibility to present your content with any technology you would like to consume the data and does not limit you to the web.
 You are building an API that can be consumed by anything.

+### Headless Options

+[HeadlessCMS.org](https://headlesscms.org/) has an exhaustive list of what options are out there.

 ## Let's meet Strapi

 Strapi is an open source Headless CMS built in Node.js.

 They boast "The open source Headless CMS Front-End Developers love." - [Strapi](https://strapi.io/)

+The aim for Strapi is to accelerate the delivery of modern digital experiences.
+They enable content-rich experiences to be created, managed and exposed to any digital product, channel or device.

+Strapi aims to provide a rich experience for not only developers, but content managers, product managers, and business leaders.
+[Why Strapi](https://strapi.io/why-strapi)

 ### Strapi Features

-Strapi offers a bunch of useful features and plugins that offer endless customization.

-Out of the box you get:
+* Open Source
+* RESTful or GraphQL

-* Customizable API interface
+* Customizable
+* Self-hosted
-* Authentication and Permissions
+* Authentication & Permissions
-* RESTful APIs
+* Multi-database support
-* Plug and Play Databases
-* JWT Authentication
+* Auto-generated documentation
-* Built-in Emailing
+* Built in Emailing

+## WordPress replacement?

+WordPress is the worlds most popular CMS, as it powers [35% of the web](https://hostingtribunal.com/blog/wordpress-statistics/).
+Anything coming for the throne has a very steep hill to climb in order to over throw the king.
+That doesn't mean there can't be challengers.
+Strapi is one competitor that I think has a good shot at coming out on top.
+It's going to take a while, but it could happen.

+If you need an eco-system like WordPress offers, Strapi might not be a good choice.

+If you are looking for a straight forward CMS with customizable content types and an admin to suit, the I will attempt to convince you that Strapi is a tool worth investing some time in.

 ## Thinking outside a blog

 I would like to challenge the notion that Headless CMS are only for traditional blogs or brochure websites.
 I would instead like to think of these as starting places for custom APIs.
 Not only do you get the benefit of an admin area where you can have non-technical contributors participate.
 You also have a visual interface to build your you API interface with a matching endpoint, all of the CRUD you would need, and full control over the access.

-## WordPress replacement?

-WordPress is the worlds most popular CMS as it powers [35% of the web](https://hostingtribunal.com/blog/wordpress-statistics/).
-Anything coming for the throne has a very steep hill to climb in order to over throw the king.
-That doesn't mean there can't be challengers.
-Strapi is one competitor that I think has a good shot at coming out on top.
-It's going to take a while and a paradigm shift, but it could happen.

-If you need the eco-system that WordPress offers, Strapi might not be a good choice.

-If you are looking for a straight forward CMS with customizable content types and an admin to suit, the I will attempt to convince you that Strapi is a tool worth investing some time in.

 ## Reasons I am excited about Strapi